parsa-epfl/cloudsuite/_includes/benchmarks/data-caching/README.md

 These images are automatically built using the mentioned Dockerfiles available on `CloudSuite-EPFL/DataCaching` [GitHub repo][repo].

+### Preparing a network between the server(s) and the client

+To facilitate the communication between the client and the server(s), we build a docker network:

+    $ docker network create caching_network

+We will attach the launched containers to this newly created docker network.

 ### Starting the Server ####
 To start the server you have to first `pull` the server image and then run it.
 To `pull` the server image use the following command: